shshaw/HalfDollar.js/README.md

                                             H
 ```

-*A micro replacement for jQuery using modern browser methods.*
+*A micro alternative to jQuery using modern browser methods.*

 Working with vanilla Javascript can be painful and time consuming, but using 50kb+ worth of jQuery is overkill for a few DOM manipulations.
 Creating a custom build of jQuery with only the desired modules can still produce a 30+kb file.